Young v. State of Florida – Florida’s Second District Court of Appeals

 - “bonus” gain time, or

-- other statutory method yet to be devised.
+- other statutory methods yet to be devised

 In the case of Young v.
 State, Kenneth Ray Young was 14 and 15 years old when he committed a series of four armed robberies.
 He was originally sentenced to concurrent life sentences without the possibility of parole for each conviction.
 After the Supreme Court released its opinion in Graham, Young filed a Motion to Correct Illegal Sentence and the court scheduled a resentencing hearing.